Glen Murray (politician): Early attempt at federal office

-On May 7, 2004, Murray announced that he would run in the 2004 Canadian federal election after several months of denying rumors to this effect.
+On May 7, 2004, Murray announced that he would run in the 2004 Canadian federal election after several months of denying rumours to this effect.
 He ran as a candidate for the Liberal Party in the riding of Charleswood—St. James.
 On May 11, 2004, Murray announced his resignation as mayor of Winnipeg.
 He was one of the city's five longest-serving mayors.

 On June 28, 2004, Murray was defeated in his attempt to become a member of the House of Commons of Canada by Conservative Steven Fletcher.
 Murray had won a significant majority of the votes in the Charleswood and St. James communities in the previous mayoralty election but could not translate that support in what was a close race against the rising popularity of the recently merged Conservative Party.
 The Liberals had held the seat by small margins in tight three-way races with the right-wing Canadian Alliance and Progressive Conservative parties.

 Career in the non-profit sector

 Murray has been involved in HIV/AIDS awareness and prevention throughout his life.
 He was a founding member of the Canadian AIDS Society he was also the Director of Health Education and HIV Prevention Services at the Village Clinic in Winnipeg.
-Murray was part of the World Health AIDS service organization’s working group for the Global Program on AIDS.
+Murray was part of the World Health AIDS service organization's working group for the Global Program on AIDS.
 Murray was awarded for his efforts in 2003 by Egale Canada as he was the national recipient of an award for "Fighting for LGBT Justice & Equality."

 In 2004, Murray moved to Toronto and became a visiting fellow at Massey College.
 Murray became president and CEO of the Canadian Urban Institute in 2007.
 The Canadian Urban Institute is a Toronto-based urban policy institute conducting work across the country and around the globe.
-During Murray’s tenure at the Institute became a national leader value planning, the application of return on investment models to infrastructure investment planning; cultural planning; and sustainable energy mapping.
+During Murray's tenure at the Institute became a national leader value planning, the application of return on investment models to infrastructure investment planning; cultural planning; and sustainable energy mapping.

 Murray was appointed by Prime Minister Paul Martin as chair of a National Round Table on the Environment and the Economy in March 2005.
 In 2006, the Round Table released a report stating that Canada could reduce greenhouse gas emissions using existing technology.
 Murray led the development of a series of research papers that offered the government of Prime Minister Stephen Harper a strategy to achieve a 70% reduction in greenhouse gas emissions by 2050.

-In 2011, Murray was presented with the President’s Award at the Canadian Institute of Planners (CIP).
-CIP established the President’s Award in 2006 to recognize achievement by a Canadian individual or organization whose significant contribution to the planning community warrants acknowledgment on a national level.
+In 2011, Murray was presented with the President's Award at the Canadian Institute of Planners (CIP).
+CIP established the President's Award in 2006 to recognize achievement by a Canadian individual or organization whose significant contribution to the planning community warrants acknowledgment on a national level.